Rsgm/Hakd/README.md

  * Drag the title bar on the app window to move it.
 Moving it outside of the screen will snap it back inside.

 Terminal:
  * Tab completion, can be used in some places.
-This can causecrashes if used with special characters like quotes.
+This can cause crashes if used with special characters like quotes.
  * 'help.py' to see a list of programs.
  * Programs must have .py at the end.
  * The file system is like the unix filesystem.
 Use 'ls' to list files and folders, and 'ls -h' for help.